CDCgov/prime-reportstream/prime-router/docs/getting-started/README.md

 We will need to have ReportStream running for these steps to work (see previous steps).
 Again, we will use a Gradle task to do these steps.

+> [!Warning]
+> If you are getting a connection error during the `reloadTables` step, you're probably on a mac with the custom Apple CPU.
+Use command `gradlew run` to get the app up and running and try again.

 ```bash
 ./gradlew primeCLI --args "create-credential --type=UserPass --persist=DEFAULT-SFTP --user foo --pass pass"
 ./gradlew reloadTables